Azure/autorest/docs/developer/architecture/AutoRest-extension.md

 ```

 Any runtimes required for execution (above: dotnet) should be provided as dependencies (these will be installed by AutoRest), so the extension works out of the box on anyones machine.

+### `readme.md`

+The `readme.md` provides the configuration specifying *how* the extension is supposed to be used, i.e. how it fits into the pipeline and plays together with other plugins.
+See [autorest-extension-helloworld](https://github.com/olydis/autorest-extension-helloworld) for documentation and an example.

 ## Usage